Automorphisms of the little disks operad with torsion coefficients: Introduction

 where the automorphism group on the right is computed in the homotopy category of dg-commutative Hopf cooperads over $\kk$ and $\on{GT}(\kk)$ denotes the group of $\kk$ points of the pro-algebraic Grothendieck-Teichm\"uller group. \end{theo}

-Note that in the rational case, any $E_\infty$-algebra can be strictified to a commutative dg-algebra but this is far from being true over fields of positive characteristic.
+Note that in the rational case, any $E_\infty$-algebra can be strictified to a commutative dg-algebra but this is not true over fields of positive characteristic.
 This is the reason why our theorem is stated for a less rigid notion of Hopf cooperad than Fresse's theorem.

 Our main result also has a version for the Bousfield-Kan $p$-completion with respect to $\ZZ/p$.
 Since the Bousfield-Kan completion only preserves products up to weak equivalences, the levelwise application of completion to an operad only has the structure of a weak operad (i.e. a homotopy coherent algebra over the algebraic theory that controls the structure of operads).